Best Acoustic Guitar Preamp Pedal Complete Buyers Guide

 This week, I called Fishman and asked specifically about the Fishman Aura vs. Fishman Platinum.
 I liked the tuner better on the Aura, but wondered about my onboard electronics on my Taylor 814.
 They said the all-analog Platinum Pro EQ would be just as effective and possibly better for me.
 I explained that I missed the old Fishman Prefix Blender system in my old 2000 Taylor 714.
 I got the impression that the Aura doesn’t always mesh well with the Taylor pickups.
 Thoughts?
 I wish I could have compared them side by side…

-The LR Baggs Session DI
+Here’s our information on the LR Baggs Session DI Acoustic Preamp.

 The LR Baggs Session DI initially had a spot on this list with its Gearank score of 86, but it was replaced by the better ranked LR Baggs Para DI.